cvisionai/tator-py/tator/openapi/docs/TatorApi.md

-Update state type.
-A state type is the metadata definition object for a state.
-It includes association type, name, description, and (like other entity types) may have any number of attribute types associated with it.
+Update localization type.
+A localization type is the metadata definition object for a localization.
+It includes shape, name, description, and may have any number of user-defined attribute types associated with it.

 ### Example